lingtalfi/Kit/doc/api/Ling/Kit/WidgetHandler/WidgetHandlerInterface/handle.md

 For more info about the copilot, see the [HtmlPageCopilot documentation](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).

 If something goes wrong, the widget should throw an exception.

+The debug array can help creating useful error messages.
+It's an array containing the following entries:

+- page: the page label of the page containing the widget
+- zone: the name of the zone containing the widget